gridbugs/gridbugs.org/content/blog/porting-alice-to-windows/index.md

 og_image = "bliss.jpg"
 +++

+![A grassy hill with a blue sky containing a single cloud.
+The closest thing to the Windows XP Bliss wallpaper within walking distance of my home.](banner.jpg)

 [Alice](https://github.com/alicecaml/alice) is my toy OCaml build system project where I ask "What if [Cargo](https://doc.rust-lang.org/stable/cargo/) but for OCaml?".
 My main priority when designing Alice is accessibility but